nuveo/cv-test/01-DocumentCleanup/README.md

 ## Objective

 The objective of this test is to evaluate the possible image processing methods that could fix the text samples.
 Note that the samples have a different type of background noise and present a set of text fonts.
 Therefore, the candidate should provide a flexible algorithm that can correctly detect what is text characters and background noise, offering a clean version of each text paragraph as result.

+## Proposed solution

+The proposed solution consists of using a common segmentation network with a 1-output channel.
+The network was trained with an artificial dataset that was built by combining background noise with plain text images.
+The network outputs are post-processed to obtain a more rectified and binarized image, producing the desired final results.

 ## Preparing environment